 What’s Really Important

 In situations like these, it can be easy to lose focus on what’s really important – the interests of the child.
 We think that clear communication and empathy is the best place to start.
 If the stepmother notices that the child’s mother is particularly sensitive about her making unilateral decisions, big or small, that affect the child, then perhaps she should take a step back for now.
 We also can’t help but feel that the child’s father should be a better mediator in these kinds of situations, asking permission from his ex rather than her hearing it from the child.

 As for the mother, it should be reassuring to know that her child has someone in their life who cares enough about them to make their festive season as magical as possible.

+Who do you think is in the right here?
 Have you experienced a complicated co-parenting situation?
 Tell us in the comments!